Short Bio

 Full Bio

-Recent work includes Where the Paths End (2023), a 28 minute piece for ensemble, electronics, and location recordings commission by Zubin Kanga’s UKRI Cyborg Soloists project for Plus Minus Ensemble, with three accompanying soundwalks around Edinburgh, Birmingham, and London; Amaechi (with Michael Wolters), a 2022 Commonwealth Games commission for singers, percussionists, electronics, basketball players, and projected text; Nowhere Better Than This Place (with Andy Ingamells) (2023/2019) for visual musique concrète, electronics, projected text, and video (reprised at Dublin Fringe Festival 2023 and nominated for The George Fitzmaurice Award); and Inventions & Canons, an immensely intimate album for acoustic instruments, electronics, and location recordings documenting life surrounding the year 2021.
+Recent large scale work includes The Rite of Ten Winds with visual artist Yambe Tam, A gentle and imaginative virtual reality (VR) experience exploring the natural and human-made processes of greenhouse gas removal; Where the Paths End (2023), a 28 minute piece for ensemble, electronics, and location recordings commission by Zubin Kanga’s UKRI Cyborg Soloists project for Plus Minus Ensemble, with three accompanying soundwalks around Edinburgh, Birmingham, and London; and Amaechi (with Michael Wolters), a 2022 Commonwealth Games commission for singers, percussionists, electronics, basketball players.
+Forthcoming work includes an opera with Irish author Emilie Pine.

 Seán is an Ad Astra Fellow Assistant Professor at University College Dublin.
 He completed a PhD at the Royal Birmingham Conservatoire in 2012 and was a Senior Lecturer there until 2023.
-He holds degrees from King’s College London, University College Dublin, and the Conservatoire de Musique et de Danse à Rayonnement Départemental Aulnay-Sous-Bois.
+He holds degrees from King’s College London, University College Dublin.
 Principle teachers have included Joe Cutler, Philippe Leroux, and Howard Skempton (alongside informal studies with Gerald Barry and David Lang).
 He is represented by the Contemporary Music Centre, Ireland.

 More information, scores, and recordings available from The CMC.